nventive/Crashlytics.Droid/README.md

 <meta-data android:name="io.fabric.ApiKey" android:value="[YOUR-API-KEY]" />
 ```

-or the prefered way in the Assembly info for environment control
+or the preferred way in the Assembly info for environment control

 ``` csharp
 #if PRODUCTION